susanpallmann/chazbit/README.md

 ## Notes for Dynamic Transition
 * Images are currently stored at **location**.
 If the coming CMS has a library manager for media, the locations for these images will need changed.
+* The site header and footer are currently being dynamically added to the site with jQuery.
+This should be changed to PHP later.